Greek Landmarks Off the Beaten Path to Visit

 A long lakefront promenade connects the enchanting Old Town with the energetic New Town.

-Tips to Visit Kastoria
+When to Visit Kastoria

-The popular time to visit Kastoria is in winter when snow falls on Mount Visti and ice frosts Lake Orestiades.
+The most popular time to visit Kastoria is in winter when snow falls on Mount Visti and ice frosts Lake Orestiades.

 In the cold months, Kastoria transforms into a chic après-ski resort for the alpine crowd.